nadinekuo/TUD-CS4240-Deep-Learning/README.md

     ...
 ```

-Wide multi-head self-attention: i.e. each of the $h$ heads is applied independently, after which we project back to original dimensions.
+*Wide multi-head self-attention*: i.e. each of the $h$ heads is applied independently, after which we project back to original dimensions.
 NOTE this does not lead to increase in params!

 ```python
 class MultiHeadAttention(nn.Module):